Terrible-Cake-Party/Terrible-Cake-Party-Game/README.md

 # Terrible-Cake-Party-Game
-The source for the Terrible Cake Party card game as played on TerribleCakeParty.com
+The source for the Terrible Cake Party card game as played on TerribleCakeParty.com.
+When the game reaches a stable release, it will be posted here.